USFWS/pva-lake-erie-cisco/README.md

 This repository contains a R Shiny application that allows users to run a population viability analysis for Cisco in Lake Erie.
 The analysis is based on a stochastic Leslie matrix projection model (female-only).
 The model computes population persistence for user-specified scenarios.

-Details describing the model and results can be found in [Lee et al. 2025](https://authors.elsevier.com/a/1ljC11MRgTx31Z).

 Information about restoring coregonines to the Great Lakes can be found [here](https://www.greatlakesciscoes.org/).

 ## Installation